The Sago Palm (Cycas revoluta) is part of the Cycad family. The Sagos are slow growers taking years to mature.

 - Pseudaulacaspis cockerelli, or false oleander scale

-The Asian cycad scale feeds on the bottom of fronds.
+The Asian scale feeds on the bottom of the fronds.
 The false oleander scale feeds on the tops of fronds.

 Soft scales look like soft, white, powdery dots.
 Armored scales appear as hard, dark dots.
-Cycad aulacaspis scale over time will cover the entire plant stems, trunks, and foliage.
+Cycad aulacaspis scale will cover the entire plant stems, trunks, and foliage over time.

-The eggs hatch under these “dots” and become larva or crawlers.
+The eggs hatch under these “dots” and become larvae or crawlers.

 What Damage Does Scale Cause?